Estate Planning for Everyone, with Andy Weinhaus

 You can dip your toe in to find out if it’s really as scary and overwhelming as you thought.
 I promise, you’ll feel less out of place and more at home in the estate planning conversation.
 So, whenever and however you decide to move ahead, you’ll feel better about those uncomfortable conversations.

-This conversation will help you make sense out of the basics.
+This conversation will help you make sense of the basics.
 That means you’ll know the why and the end goal.
 Those two things will automatically vacuum out the ambiguity in the process.

 So if you want to understand what an estate plan is and does, see how it’s relevant to your life to do the long-term planning, and differentiate whether this is an important thing to take action on so you can feel the benefit of planning before you embark on the journey, tune in now!